Tabloid television: Global perspective

 The United States is not the only media market with this genre of broadcasting.
-Australia, New Zealand, United Kingdom and France all have tabloid television show that reflects this same down-market, sensationalist style of journalism and entertainment.
-People such as Rupert Murdoch also came out of this genre.
+Among English-speaking countries, Australia, New Zealand, and the United Kingdom all have tabloid television shows that reflect this same down-market, sensationalist style of journalism and entertainment, as do other countries such as France and Spain.
+Media moguls such as Rupert Murdoch can be seen as having transferred subject matter previously seen in print journalism to this television genre.

 In his book Tabloid Television, John Langer argues that this type of "other news" is as equally important as the "hard news".

 Examples of tabloid television

-Popular shows of this type includes Hard Copy and A Current Affair.
+Popular shows of this type include Hard Copy and A Current Affair.

 A commonly cited example of tabloid television run amok is a series of reports in 2001 collectively dubbed the Summer of the Shark, focusing on a supposed epidemic of shark attacks after one highly publicized attack on an 8-year-old boy.
 In reality, there were fewer than average shark attacks that year.

 Other examples include the coverage of 'missing white woman syndrome' stories like those of Chandra Levy, Elizabeth Smart, and Laci Peterson.
 Critics claim that news executives are boosting ratings with these stories, which only affect a select few people, instead of broadcasting national issues.